• Skip to primary navigation

 Neat, huh?

-I did about 3 layers of color and white batter, not worrying much about dollops peeking through or not getting covered completely.
+I suggest making about 3 layers of color and white batter, not worrying much about dollops peeking through or not getting covered completely.

-I did, however, try to avoid putting a big dollop of red batter on top of another red dollop.
+I do, however, try to avoid putting a big dollop of red batter on top of another red dollop.
 Big dollops, small dollops– whatever!
 Get creative.

 After your bundt cake is fully baked, you’ll want to flip it out of the pan as soon as you can.
 Let it cool for about 10 minutes, put a plate or your serving platter on top of the pan, then flip while using oven mitts.